 Have you seen The Princess Diaries lately?
 I just watched it again with my daughter, and not only was Anne Hathaway adorkable in her first movie role, but she and her mom lived in a way cool firehouse-turned-art studio in San Francisco.
-It’s on the market for $2.6 million, so let’s compare the real thing to how it looked onscreen.

 Mia’s mother is an artist, and the firehouse acts as her studio as well as their home.

 Mia slides down one of the poles, ready for school:

 Note the framed chalkboard on the wall with a list of groceries on it.

 When Mia runs upstairs, Helen tells Clarisse that she’s heading up to her tower.

 My thoughts exactly!
 How cool would that be?

 Here we see the door to the tower pulled shut with a smiley face painted on it: